 Unpredictable income may be bad for brain health

-(Reuters Health) - Young adults who don't earn the same amount of money from year to year, or who weather substantial pay cuts, do worse on brain health assessments in midlife compared to those with steady income, a recent study suggests.
+NEW YORK: Young adults who do not earn the same amount of money from year to year, or who weather substantial pay cuts, do worse on brain health assessments in midlife compared to those with steady income, a recent study suggests.

 People who experienced greater income volatility and more pay cuts had worse scores for processing speed and executive functioning in cognitive tests in 2010.
 Brain scans that year also showed reduced connective white matter and worse structural integrity for people who experienced more income volatility and pay cuts.